gdb/rubysh/README.md

-# Rubysh

-Rubysh: Ruby subprocesses made easy
+# Rubysh: Ruby subprocesses made easy

 Rubysh makes shelling out easy with a __sh__-like syntax layer for Ruby: